alumet-dev/alumet/plugin-kwollect-input/README.md

 ## Requirements

-- A node or a cluster on Grid'5000.
+- Have an account on Grid'5000.

 ## Metrics